 Notice to EU Users: As no personal data whatsoever is stored in the case of using the default method to determine location, we believe Delivr reports are not subject to GDPR laws.
 If the optional method of Device GPS Location is activated by you, your reports/data may be subject to GDPR laws.
 GDPR acknowledges location data’s unique position as identifiable information by making it part of its definition of “personal data” in Article 4 (1).
 Under GDPR, subjects of personal data are granted extended rights, including a right to access and a right to erasure.

-Delivr captures and securely transports the following information related to your campaigns to Delivr’s US-based data center for storage and reporting.
+Delivr captures and securely transports data the following information related to your campaigns for storage and reporting to Delivr’s MS Azure servers located in the US.

 This information allows Delivr to: